Treasuring Christ in Our Traditions by Noël Piper

 But usually, it takes planning to surround the everyday things with the significance of God’s Word.
 There are some everyday traditions that our family has done very often and very regularly.
 By the way, those are the two words I would use with everyday traditions.
 They’re not really necessarily literally every day, but they’re very often and very regular.

-Just off the top of my head I was writing things down here: We attend church regularly; we used to set aside Bible time for our young ones in the morning so that they could learn to have devotional time for themselves.
+Just off the top of my head as I was writing things down here: we attend church regularly; we used to set aside Bible time for our young ones in the morning so that they could learn to have devotional time for themselves.
 If they were readers, we’d have a Bible story book or a devotional book at their level of reading.
 If they were pre-readers, we’d try to find some recorded Bible stories that they could listen to, or songs that were Bible verses to memorize, something like that.
 We prayed before meals.
 We had family devotions daily.

 Not everything is specifically what you might call “spiritual.”
 While the children were folding laundry, I would read aloud to them, because they liked to be read to, and I hated to fold laundry. (laughter) And the books were a whole range of things, but it’s going to be things that are helping us understand the world from God’s point of view, as best as we can.
 And we read books that are true, whether they are fantasy or not—if you know what I mean.

 And then, in every book you read, you are going to come across things that maybe aren’t quite the way you think they should be, and then that gives you something to talk about, too.
 So reading aloud together.
 Then the children took turns having a Saturday lunch date with their daddy.
-Now Talitha’s the only one home, so she gets to have almost all the Saturdays.

 My husband and I pray for each child by name each day, and each daughter-in-law and the grandchildren.
 As the Lord blesses, the list gets longer and longer.
 That usually happens when we’re praying together before bed.
 That happens most nights.